TBD54566975/tbdex-rs/README.md

 ## Getting Started

-To start developing applications and services with the Tbdex RS SDK, the following steps will guide you through setting up your local development environment.
+To start developing applications and services with the tbDEX RS SDK, the following steps will guide you through setting up your local development environment.

 tbDEX is available